 From that moment on, the bullying ceased and Antonia made many new friends and enjoyed social life as she continued her studies.

 Meanwhile, her surgical result and photogenic nature grabbed the attention of a well-known toothpaste brand.

 Antonia – the girl who was once relentlessly tormented – became the face of a nationwide advertising campaign in Brazil.

-Years after receiving her new smile, Antonia visited an Operation Smile Brazil mission to Fortaleza.
+Years after receiving her new smile, Antonia visited an Operation Smile Brazil program to Fortaleza.

 It was there that she helped nurture children and their parents by talking to them about her cleft care journey, hoping to ease their fears about surgery.

 She showed them a photo of her smile before her operation as Antonia stood before them, serving as living proof of Operation Smile’s life-changing work.

 Antonia said the experience brought back powerful memories and that helping the parents and children brought her immense joy.

 “If it was not for Operation Smile, I wouldn't be here telling my story,” said Antonia, who hopes to one day become a doctor or nurse to help children like herself.
 “Thank you for bringing back my happiness.”